 I never thought again about the overalls until the other day when I was down there looking for something and saw them on a shelf.
 The size of the pants is what threw me.
 Nobody I know wears a 36×28.
-The only man short enough is Manny, my son-in-law, but a 36 would be way too big for him.
+The only man short enough is Manny, my son-in-law.
 I tossed them on my sewing table to remind myself to ask my husband about them because not only did I forget that I’d stashed them in the basement five years ago, I’d forgotten where they came from or who they belonged to and that I’d actually purchased them my own self.

 Between us, we pieced the story back together about where the overalls came from and I flashed back to that fateful day when, for reasons still unknown, I wandered into an army surplus store and stumbled onto a giant pile of deeply discounted Carhartts.

 Once I’d remembered the whole thing I was anxious for my son-in-law to come for a visit so that I could give him the five-year-late Christmas gift.
 When he arrived is when I witnessed a most profound confirmation that there is something akin to Catnip for men sewn into these heavy, scratchy, manly pants.